blain1995/100DaysOfCode/logs/days51to60.md

 ### Today's progress:

 Today I used flask and some website templates to start building more complex websites!
-First example is [here](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days51to60/day55/website_test) and the second example is [here](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days51to60/day55/name_card)
+An example is [here](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days51to60/day55/name_card)

-Both are optimised to be viewed on google chrome.

 ### Thoughts:

 I'm actually really excited about this - I have bought my own domain name and I think I'm going to play around with templates this weekend to get it looking nice :)

+## Day 56: 27th April 2021

+### Today's progress:

+Today I learned about Jinja to allow for dyanmic HTML in website.
+Built a blog site which accesses blog posts from an API and uses Jinja to incorporate this into th website HTML.
+All files for this project are located [here](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days51to60/day56)

+### Thoughts:

+Yet another enjoyable day :) I'm excited about getting my personal site up and running :)